Parts of a Car

-Grille moulding – A strip of metal or plastic that adds a decorative element to a vehicle’s grille.
+Grille molding – A strip of metal or plastic that adds a decorative element to a vehicle’s grille.

 Head gasket – The rubber or composite gasket that seals the area between the cylinder heads and the engine block to prevent the mixing of coolant and oil.

 Head gasket set – This set contains all the seals that need to be replaced in the event a cylinder is removed or replaced.
-The set usually consists of all the various gaskets, to include valve cover gaskets.
+The set usually consists of all the various gaskets, including valve cover gaskets.